May

 Ladies and Gentlemen,

-It gives me great pleasure to see you here today, and may I wish you all health and happiness.
+gives me great pleasure to see you here today, and may I wish you all health

 What I see here before me, in this hall, is the potential of our country.
 Here, together, are the foundations upon which we can build our dream of peace.